dmbarbour/glas/docs/GlasApps.md

 In the initial glas language, function passing will likely be one way, i.e. a procedure can pass a method to a subprocedure but not vice versa.
 This is convenient for closures over stack variables and avoiding heap allocations.
 Algebraic effects can be understood as one-way function passing.

-## Automatic Testing and Consistency

-Methods defined under `test.*` are implicitly understood as test methods.
-If testing is not disabled, the runtime might automatically evaluate tests just before committing to each transaction, i.e. after start, each step, http events, and so on.
-Tests would be evaluated in a hierarchical transaction so most side-effects can be aborted.

-If tests fail, the transaction can be aborted.
-This allows tests to protect ad-hoc invariants of the application and let programmers control consistency.

-Of course, tests inevitably incur performance overheads.
-A runtime can potentially apply incremental computing and reactivity features of transaction loops to minimize rework.
-Alternatively, configurations can reduce testing, trading confidence for performance.
-Even infrequent tests could help track system health.

 ## HTTP Interface